sfigg/commercialization-public/manufacture/desktop/configure-biosmbr-based-hard-drive-partitions.md

     We recommend that you place this partition in a separate partition, immediately after the Windows partition.
 This allows Windows to modify and recreate the partition later if future updates require a larger recovery image.

-    This partition must have enough space for the Windows Recovery Environment tools image (winre.wim, typically between 250-300MB, depending on base language and customizations added), plus enough free space so that the partition can be captured by backup utilities:
+    The Windows Recovery Environment (Windows RE) tools require additional free space:
     -   If the partition is less than 500 MB, it must have at least 50 MB of free space.
     -   If the partition is 500 MB or larger, it must have at least 320 MB of free space.
     -   If the partition is larger than 1 GB, we recommend that it should have at least 1 GB free.

-    -   For drives larger than 128GB, we recommend that this partition is at least 990MB.
+    When calculating free space, note:
+    - The recovery image, winre.wim, is typically between 250-300MB, depending on what drivers, languages, and customizations you add.
+    - The file system itself can take up additional space.
+For example, NTFS may reserve 5-15MB or more on a 750MB partition.

 -   **Data partitions**